Weight Watchers Recipe of the Day: Grandma's Low Calorie Coffee Crumb Cake

 I also used half white-wheat flour and half all-purpose, but feel free to use one hundred percent all-purpose if you prefer.

-I think it would be tasty with half-oat flour too.
+I think it would be tasty with half-oat flour (affiliate link) too.

 How Many Calories in this Easy Homemade Coffee Cake?